-There are many options out there in the land of external hard drives.
+There are many options out there in the land of external storage hard drives.
 To help us narrow down to the above list, we favored, primarily, products that offered plug-and-play functionality with the Xbox One.
-We picked hard drives that automatically appeared on the XB1 settings menu as a viable storage option, requiring just a few minutes or less to reformat the drive.
+We picked hard drives that automatically appeared on the XB1 settings menu as a viable Xbox One storage option, requiring just a few minutes or less to reformat the drive.
 All of the above hard drives offer USB 3.0 functionality, allowing them to play nice with the Xbox One.

 We were also looking for products that offered tons of storage space.
-Modern games often come in at 50GB or more, so we wanted to make sure these drives could have, at least, the ability to store 50 games, as is the case with 2TB models.
+Modern games often come in at 50GB or more, so we wanted to make sure these external drives could have, at least, the ability to store 50 games, as is the case with 2TB models.
 One model features up to 10TB of storage space, which is enough for hundreds of AAA titles.

-We also paid close attention to read speed, with no HDD on the list dipping below 100 MB/s, even in the case of those that offer 5,400 RPM, and one SSD drive boasting around 550 MB/s.
+We also paid close attention to read and write speed, with no HDD on the list dipping below 100 MB/s, even in the case of those that offer 5,400 RPM, and one SSD drive boasting around 550 MB/s.
 As we tested these drives, we made sure to actually play the games we had transferred over to them, just to ensure that they ran smoothly, with no graphical hiccups, and that load times were on par with what was on offer via the internal drive, and sometimes exceeding it.
 Finally, we picked drives with hefty warranties, as much as three years, just in case you experience a failure down the line.